aakash-atnoorkar/Team5_INFO7374_Spring2021/Assignment 3/Readme.md

   We have created 2 web-apps which show the similar images for an image.

   Method 1 - Using Elasticsearch: Here the user can select an image from the dropdown and show similar images based on the results returned from Elasticsearch.
-  Here's the link for the app: [https://elasticsearch-heroku.herokuapp.com/](https://elasticsearch-heroku.herokuapp.com/)
+  Here's the link for the app: [Similar images using dropdown](https://elasticsearch-heroku.herokuapp.com/)

   Method 2 - Using image upload: Using this app, user can upload an image and the app will run the spotify annoy algorithm to show the similar images.
-  Here's the link for the app: [App using image upload](http://52.41.232.196:8501/)
+  Here's the link for the app: [Similar images using image upload](http://52.41.232.196:8501/)

 ### Links to the report